superbrothers/kubernetes-docs/kubectl_get.md

   # List one or more resources by their type and names
   kubectl get rc/web service/frontend pods/web-pod-13je7

-  # List status subresource for a single pod.
+  # List the 'status' subresource for a single pod
   kubectl get pod web-pod-13je7 --subresource status
 ```